 Skulls or skeletons often represented death.
 Weapons such as swords or spears said these pirates were not afraid to use force, fight or kill before boarding.
 Hourglass meant the prey's time was up.
 Wings meant a swift boarding or death.
 Whatever the symbol, each symbol was meant to force any vessel the pirates had their sights upon to surrender immediately and without a fight or problems.

 The Colours of the Resurrection reflects those same symbols and styles.
 A skull without a jawbone to represent death.
 Two swords piercing a heart that means this crew is fearless and will fight as well plus death will happen quickly if no surrender and no quarter will be given.
 The hourglass means that their time is short, if any time at all.
 3 drops of blood on each side of the hourglass means the same as the pierced heart, death will be bloody, painful, lengthy, and no quarter given.

 From time to time, the Resurrection makes port and drops anchor at certain favorite locations.
 When they do, ye best beware!

 Helmsburg is a backwoods cove that serves as perfect cover for any pirate and smuggler.
 The residents of this area favor the pirates and smugglers over the Navies of any Crown.
-This little inland town has become a favored spot to drop anchor and disperse the smuggled items to local merchants eager to sell the latest illegals from Europe, Asia and the Middle East.
+This little inland town has become a well hidden gem of a spot to disperse the smuggled items to local merchants eager to sell the latest illegals from Europe, Asia and the Middle East.
 The Helmsburg is becoming the newest little secret to those involved in the Sweet Trade.

 Oh, aye!
 There be plenty of Allies, just as there be plenty of Enemies!
 Many of those enemies be for th' bounty upon their heads, especially that of the wicked Lady Barbossa.
 From Gentlemen to commoners, Pirates to Pirate hunters, and everyone in between, dare ye be called an ally... or an enemy?